Chicago Commitment

 • Increased inclusive and culturally relevant arts experiences that reflect Chicago’s diverse communities and that present a variety of perspectives;

-• Increased arts experiences that connect people across neighborhoods, ages, racial groups, ethnicities, and other social boundaries;
+• Increased arts experiences that connect people across neighborhoods, ages, diverse backgrounds, and other social boundaries; and

-• More Chicago-based arts and cultural organizations that demonstrate equitable and inclusive approaches and values; and
+• More Chicago-based arts and cultural organizations that demonstrate equitable and inclusive approaches and values.

 Civic Partnerships